styro2000/RasPreenFM2/README.md

 - in Menu->Set->OutLvl its possibile to set the Output Level of the Timbres: dynamic (Default as PreenFM2), fixTimbre -6dB (all timbres have -6dB, beware of clipping) fixTimbre -12dB or fixTimbre -18dB

+- if it steals a voice in release with the same note it doesnt restart the Operators (less clicking when long release)

+- the the MIDIClock synced StepLFOs can be restarted with a Note BPM Parameter of the StepLFO has new the entrys "RC/4","RC/2","RC","RC*2","RC*4" for RetriggerClock MidiClock synchronization values

 known Bugz: